Can you be sacked if you have no childcare? We have a look at the rules.

 Employees with at least 26 weeks’ continuous employment can make a flexible working application.
 An employer has three months to respond.

-The furlough option would be the most favourable for you at present and I would therefore suggest that you try again to secure your employer’s agreement to this arrangement.
+The furlough option would be the most favourable for a lot of employees at present and so it is worthwhile trying to secure your employer’s agreement to this arrangement.
 If this cannot be secured with your employer, you should consider any alternative work pattern/hours that you can do and discuss this with your employer.
 You should try to agree this informally in the first instance, but then submit a formal flexible working application if you are unable to agree informally.

 Please note, however, that a formal flexible working application may take some time for your employer to respond to.
 In your conversations with your employer, try to be positive and accommodating, focusing on what you can do and how you could make the situation work, remembering, of course, that this situation is only temporary.
 Another option for you to suggest to your employer would be a period of unpaid leave to deal with the current crisis situation.

-If you do not manage to reach agreement with your employer and they insist on you coming back into work despite the absence of childcare, you may have a claim for indirect sex discrimination and I would advise you to take specific legal advice on this.
+If you do not manage to reach agreement with your employer and they insist on you coming back into work despite the absence of childcare, you may have a claim for indirect sex discrimination.
+The best course of action here would be to seek specific legal advice.
 Any claim would have to be submitted to a tribunal within three months and you must go through the ACAS early conciliation process before you may submit a claim.